Skiers thumb - aftercare

-- If you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or bleeding, talk with your health care provider before using these medicines.
+- If you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or bleeding, talk with your provider before using these medicines.

 - Do not take more than the amount recommended on the bottle or more than your provider advises you to take.